 His research specialisms, on which he has published widely, include all aspects of Victorian culture, especially George Eliot (the subject of his PhD thesis), crime and detective fiction (in particular Sherlock Holmes), adaptation theory, theories of reading and writing, and creative writing pedagogy.
-He has been Academic Director of the Arthur Conan Doyle Collection, the largest collection of its kind in the world, since 2005, and was the author of two award-winning and international museum exhibitions on the subject of Conan Doyle and Sherlock Holmes.
-He is also Commissioning Editor for Winchester University Press.
+He has been Academic Director of the Arthur Conan Doyle Collection, the largest collection of its kind in the world, since 2005, and was the author of two award-winning and international museum exhibitions on the subject of Conan Doyle and Sherlock Holmes as well as a TED-ED animated film on Holmes - see HERE.
+He is also Commissioning Editor for Winchester University Press - see WUP.

 Beyond the University, Neil has variously been a consultant with UK local government, a play and youth leader, and a policy document developer and advisor.

 Higher Education Teaching Qualification: Higher Education Academy Fellowship (FHEA).

 - The Adventure of the creeping man (Winchester University Press 2017)

 - 'The Manifold Faces of Roy', The Sherlock Holmes Journal (December 2017)

 - 'Dating "The Creeping Man"'', Baker Street Journal (October 2017)